-The Regional Director and staff are the primary point of contact with CRS for the diocesan and parish structure, universities, religious communities and Catholic health care institutions, Catholic schools and parish youth programs, and faith based groups who wish to collaborate with CRS in building awareness and providing opportunities to build relationships of global solidarity.in the Western United States.
-CRS West also coordinates programs and events with CRS fundraising (especially with Major Gifts Officers in the region), media and marketing departments.
+The Regional Director and staff are the primary point of contact with CRS for the diocesan and parish structures, universities, religious communities, Catholic schools and parish youth programs, and faith-based groups who wish to collaborate with CRS in building awareness and providing opportunities to build relationships of global solidarity in the Western United States.
+The West Regional Office also collaborates with CRS national staff on Charitable Giving, as well as media and informational outreach.

 Goals and Objectives

-The goal of CRS West is to make CRS present in the Western states, to serve U.S. Catholics through diocesan and other institutional structures, to build awareness of our work and the needs of the poor by providing resources and opportunities for engagement in global solidarity activities.
+The goal of CRS West is to represent CRS in the Western states, to serve U.S. Catholics through diocesan and other institutional structures, and to build awareness of our work and the needs of the poor by providing resources and opportunities for engagement in global solidarity activities.

 - To ensure that all diocesan ministries in the West recognize that they are challenged by the call to Global Solidarity and have appropriate opportunities to respond to that call.

 - To inform and enable educational institutions, social service institutions and networks, and other faith-based groups respond to the call for Global Solidarity in their respective ministries.